What are black widow spiders?

-Black widow spiders are a venomous spider and their bites can affect humans.
-However, it’s extremely rare to experience long term complications or death from a black widow bite.
+Black widow spiders are a venomous spider species and their bites can affect humans.
+However, it’s extremely rare to experience long-term complications or death from a black widow bite.
 Some people don’t even notice that they have been bitten right away while others identify the bite as a sharp pain.
 The severity depends on the location of the bite, how much venom was injected, and the person's individual sensitivity.
-The black widow's venom travels through the blood stream and affects the nervous system.
-Some common symptoms include severe cramping of the back and the abdominal muscles, tremors, fever and labored breathing.
+The black widow's venom travels through the bloodstream and affects the nervous system.
+Some common symptoms include severe cramping of the back and the abdominal muscles, tremors, fever, and labored breathing.
 These symptoms typically subside within a couple of days.
 If you are bitten by a black widow spider, seek medical attention immediately and, if possible, collect and bring in the spider for identification.

 Why do I have a black widow spider problem?

-Black widow spiders prefer to live and build webs in areas that are warm, dark and closed-in.
-They are often found along the perimeter of home, crawl space doors and AC units.
-Because of this, regular exterior applications similar to what is provided with Perimeter Plus pest control or Green Choice pest control can greatly reduce black widow spider populations.
+Black widow spiders prefer to live and build webs in areas that are warm, dark, and closed-in.
+They are often found along the perimeter of homes, crawl space doors, and AC units.
+Because of this, regular exterior applications similar to what is provided with our Perimeter Plus pest control or Green Choice pest control program can greatly reduce black widow spider populations.